I Want to Lose Weight: 8 Top Weight-Loss Tips to Start

 4. Don’t drink your calories – water only!

 No juices, no soda, no sports drinks…just water!
 Aim for 35-40 ml per kg of body weight.
 And add 500-1000 ml per hour of exercise.
 Oh and no diet soda.
 The artificial sweeteners still activate the “reward pathways” that are activated when we eat sweet foods.
-However, there are no calories in them so there is nothing to turn that switch off – thus resulting in more and more cravings.
+However, there are no calories in them so there is nothing to turn that switch off – thus resulting in more and more unhealthy food cravings.

 5. Define your “why”